oblinger/HookAnchorApp/T/Life/Diary/Reflections.md

+### 2024-10-01  Focus needs to be on MIT hours

+just not hitting the numbers needed.
 ### 2024-09-24  My 1/2 time plan

 My goal is to ensure that at least my Tuesday / Thursday time is spent on my priorities: